khoitnm/language-note/README.md

 - I will _answer_ **Questions** inside a **Topic**, and I will _have_ an **Answer Result** for each question.
 The **Practice Result** _of a_ **Topic** will be aggregate from the **Practice Result** of each **Question** in the **Practice Session**.
 - I can _practice_ with the new **Expressions** first.
 - The next time I _practice_, it must show either **Expressions** I have never tried or **Expressions** I didn't get max points in **last 2 Practice Results**.
-- Add a Chrome plugin to look-up new words.
+- Add a Chrome plugin to look-up the vocabularies' meaning.
 The looked up words will be added in to a topic (the name is the title of web page).
 When you look up a word, the app will consider it as an failed answer for an expression-recall question.

+## II.
+Project modules
+1. language-note-server
+This module provides main business services for client applications.

+2. language-note-client
+The web application which provide UI for end users.
+It will connect with language-note-server via REST API.

+3. language-note-chrome-extensions
+The Chrome Extensions which also connect to server to load vocabularies' meaning.

+4. language-note-common
+Provide common codes so that other modules (language-note-server & language-note-client) could be reuse.

+## III.
+Technologies stack
+The used technologies of each module will be described in each module's README.md